Abigail/Abigail.github.io/Src/Trapped/knight.md

 to a square which is one square away in one direction, and two squares away in a direction orthogonally to the first direction.
 The move cannot be blocked.

+See also the [*Nightrider*](nightrider.html), a piece which moves one or more squares in the same direction as the %%PIECE%%.

 |====
 %%PIECE_HEADERS%%